DevYemi/Houseware-Challenge/README.md

 A String Duplicate Remover Appllication that was built with React, tailwindCss,WebGL-ThreeJs, and bundled with Vite

+## Remarks

+- The string duplicate remover is case insensitive
+- The app throws an error when the provided string is either empty or contains only space characters.
+- The app doesn't throws an error when there is a space inbetween words or letters but the space input is ignored when duplicate of character is being removed

+## Note

+Based on the intruction in the Original readme file i was under the impression that i should be working in the auto generated Feedback branch which i did.

+I later discovered i should have been working in the main branch so i eventually merged the feedback branch to the main branch

 ## Run Locally

 Clone the project